daken04/Hyderation-Remainder-App/README.md

-## Please Download the DOCUMENTATION.docx
+## Please see the DOCUMENTATION.docx